WispY/best-practice-cluster-test/README.md

 ## Declaring a cluster

 To declare a cluster in unit tests configuration, the use of standard SLA definition is suggested.
-You may find SLA bean familiar in next cluster declaration:
+You may find a familiar SLA bean in next cluster declaration:

 ```xml
 <bean id="space-cluster" class="com.wispy.bestpractice.clustertest.test.TestCluster">